 You and your employees always know which events are planned for a week or a month in advance in a clear and easy way.

 How to keep a calendar in iSpring Learn

 In the calendar, you can schedule classroom trainings so that an up-to-date schedule is always at hand.
 You can view the events for a particular month or week, check out the list of all events from a bird’s eye view, or filter them by user or organizer.

 Note: You can also schedule web meetings right in iSpring Learn, if you have an active Zoom account.
 Learn more about Zoom integration →

 To add a new classroom training or workshop, choose the Training event type.
 Then specify a training topic, date, time, and location.
 You can also add an instructor bio and a training outline.

 To be sure that your employees won’t forget about an upcoming event, set up automatic notifications.
 Choose when to remind your learners, and the system will send messages to all participants.

 If an instructor decides to hold the meeting in another conference room, or change the scheduled time, just edit these settings on the event page. iSpring Learn will notify participants about the changes.

-To invite users to a classroom training, go to the Participants tab and click Invite.
-You can specify users’ emails, or select a whole group or organization.
-Then edit the invitation message if you need to, and click Invite.
+To invite users to a classroom training, go to the Participants tab and click Enroll users.
+You can specify separate users, select a whole group, department, or organization, and filter users by login, job title, email, etc. Then click Next to send the invitation message.

 Note: The system will let you know if a user has registered for another event at the same time.